ShamariFeaster/Templar/README.md

 TemplarJS is a state-of-the-art, on-demand HTML compiler and single page application (SPA)/Model-View-Whatever (MV*) framework.

+TemplarJs really shines as a rapid prototyping framework.
+It allows for almost total separation between the presentation layer and application layer.
+In practice this means that once your prototype is finished, you can migrate to another front-end framework with very little pain.
+Most of the TemplarJS-specific code in your HTML are in `data` attributes (that can be left in as they will be ignored) and handlebar template variables that are easy to search/remove.
+After that, you're left with clean markup that you can plug into any other framework you wish.

+And because you application code just looks like regular JavaScript code, you don't have to throw that away either once protyping is complete.
+TemplarJS is really unique among SPA frameworks in this respect.
+It was designed very intentionally to be this way.

+Getting a complex UI up-and-running is exceptionally fast with TemplarJS, as there is very little to learn: no crazy custom attributes, classes, programming paradigms.
+Just put your handlebar variables in your markup where you want things to be dynamic, operate on your models using plain old Javascript and TemplarJS will make your UI react.

+I can pretty much guarantee you won't find a similar framework with a smaller learning curve.
+This does not mean that TemplarJS is not powerful.

 Main Features:
  - Tiny API
  - 2-way data binding